Manual

 ## Nginx configuration

 You can use the following configuration to serve the builder and viewer with Nginx.
-Make sure to replace the `server_name` with the respective domain name for your Typebot instance.
+Make sure to replace the `server_name` values with the respective domain names for your Typebot instance.
+They should match `NEXTAUTH_URL` and `NEXT_PUBLIC_VIEWER_URL`.
 Check out [this guide](https://www.coderrocketfuel.com/article/how-to-deploy-a-next-js-website-to-a-digital-ocean-server/) for a step-by-step guide on how to setup Nginx and PM2.

 ```nginx theme={null}